themanager.org

 A Study of Strategic Planning in Federal Organizations This dissertation explores strategic planning in federal agencies.
 The research seeks to uncover difficulties federal agencies experience when making strategic plans, to explore the relationship between these difficulties and the degree of publicness of the agencies, and to uncover and describe techniques used by federal agencies to overcome difficulties. pdf-file

-Improving Strategic Planning A McKinsey Survey from 2006.
-Most companies are not satisfied with the outcome of their strategic planning process.
-Greater satisfaction could come from improving companies' ability to align their people with their strategic plan and from monitoring progress against the plan. pdf
+Improving Strategic Planning Most companies are not satisfied with the outcome of their strategic planning process.

 Planning is Dead?
 Long Live Planning!
 This article partly refers to the dot.com industry, but is relevant not just for the New Economy.
 April 2002